No products in the cart

-I am very passionate about decoration, and now that our century-old house has been completely renovated, I take great pleasure in decorating it.
-Since 2013, we have been looking for the favorite to decorate one of the spaces of our very large living room.
+I am very passionate about decorating, and now that our century-old house has been completely renovated, I take great pleasure in decorating it.
+Since 2013, we have been looking for something to decorate one of the spaces in our very large living room.
 Since we don’t like to spend large sums on decoration, recovery is the ideal solution for us.
 It was while browsing the Marketplace in the fall of 2019 that I discovered this rare gem.
-A few days later, this beautiful living room cabinet was there, awaiting a revaluation.
+A few days later, this beautiful living room cabinet was awaiting an update.

 The products used

 - Natural Beeswax, Grey Storm, Antique Brown and Black Charcoal

 - Colorantic foam roller (2)